easynlp/easynlp/README.md

 assert r.json() == {"answer": ["seven"]}
 ```

-An example of how to use the server with `curl` using `easynlp` command line interface on port `8888`:
+An example of how to use the server with `curl` using the `easynlp` command line interface on port `8888`:

 ```bash
 curl -X 'POST' \